Granshmeyr/guard-editor-for-godot-state-charts/README.md

 > What problem does this solve?

 `Transition` guards are edited using the default `Resource` editor.
 On top of the horrible nesting, guards recursively collapse when clicking away.
-With this editor, nothing will ever collapse and nesting is displayed using the standard `Tree` control.
+With this editor nothing will ever collapse and nesting is displayed using the standard `Tree` control.

 <br>